 On July 11th 25060 was noted shunting vans at Lawley Street.
 Five days later on July 16th 25060 was noted at Birmingham New Street on a nighttime parcels service.

-On October 29th & 31st 1983 25060 worked the 10.40 Carlisle - Leeds & 16.00 return.
+On October 29th & 31st 25060 worked the 10.40 Carlisle - Leeds & 16.00 return.

 On November 10th 25060 was stabled at Birkenhead Mollington Street.
 On November 17th 25060 worked a morning Tees - Healey Mills freight.

 On April 4th 25060 was noted at Marylebone on fuel tank duty.
 On April 17th 25060 was noted on the Toton West yard to Derby Railfreight wagons (T12), possibly the Kirkby Summit Metal Box traffic.
 Two days later on April 19th 25060 was noted northbound through Derby with a short five vehicle freight including 08463 (no connecting rods) behind the Class 25.

 25060 was station pilot/banker at Manchester Victoria on May 26th.